GooseOb/gruber-darker.nvim/README.md

 # gruber-darker.nvim

-I wanted to contribute to the [blazkowolf/gruber-darker.nvim](https://github.com/blazkowolf/gruber-darker.nvim) but found the code to be too complicated

-This plugin borrows highlight colors from the `blazkowolf` version with little changes to them.
+This plugin borrows highlight colors from [blazkowolf/gruber-darker.nvim](https://github.com/blazkowolf/gruber-darker.nvim) with little changes to them.
 New features are:

 - transparency support
 - [nvim-lualine/lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration.

-It is planned to add config features that are present in [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) config options

-> [!Warning]
-> For now it doesn't support most of the config options from above-mentioned plugins except those mentioned in the Configuration section
+- easier override of highlight groups via `overrides` function.

+Initially, I wanted to contribute to the `blazkowolf` version but found the code to be too complicated

 ## Installation